-Managers Checklist 2021
+Managers Checklist 2022

 1. Prepare and mail out information sheet for sectional tournament.
 (See attached copy) 2.
 Secure help for check in - boat safety checks and equipment check (life jackets and protective eyewear) 3.
 Secure a method of tracking weather for the day in case of inclement weather.
 4. Secure scales for weigh in.
 5. Secure help to properly release fish according to DNR's instructions on that lake.
-6. Make sure that all sponsor signs sent to you by the IHSA are displayed near the weigh-in area.
+6. Make sure that any sponsor signs sent to you by the IHSA are displayed near the weigh-in area.
 7 Make sure that you have one boat on the lake available to help in an emergency, if necessary.
 8. Contact local authorities and have numbers ready in case of an emergency arises.
 9. Secure an area to present the awards in a non-contact manner for your tournament.
 Many sites will use outdoor shelters as the awards area.
-Local managers will need to have one person on the shore during the tournament to supervise alternates who are 10. waiting for their turn to fish.
+10. Local managers will need to have one person on the shore during the tournament to supervise alternates who are waiting for their turn to fish.
 These alternates must be in a designated area until their team boat returns to switch partners.
 No alternate may fish from the bank.
 11. Secure an AED for your site.
-12. Remind all participants that masks covering the nose and mouth must be worn at all times and that all participants must adhere to social distancing 13.
-Secure cell phone numbers from all captains on the boat.
+12. Remind all participants that teams are required to follow any mitigations established by the state of Illinois for fishing.
+13. Secure cell phone numbers from all captains on the boat.
 Each boat must have a cell phone.
 14. Collect all rosters of the boats and make sure all the information is properly completed.
 15. Review rules with all coaches and contestants.
 16. Review the terms and conditions relating to when a tournament is considered completed with all schools.
 17. Remind all participants that they may use nets to get the fish into the boats.
 18. Remind all participants that no trolling or the use of live baits is allowed.
 19. Live well additives are OK and recommended to keep fish alive.
 20. The captain/coach of the boat may make suggestions but may not fish in any respect, including tying lures, netting fish, and handling fish or gear.
 The captain/coach or team participants can operate the electric motor.
-If a team has only one participant on the boat, the captain/coach may net the fish if asked by the participant.
+If a team has only one student participant on the boat, the captain/coach may net the fish if asked by the participant.
 A boat captain must be an employee of the district or be a board-approved bass fishing captain.
-21. Adults must run the outboard motor - participant or adult may operate the trolling motor.
-Remind all schools that qualify for the state final to sign into the Schools Center on the IHSA web site and upload a 22. team photo and cutline.
+20. Adults must run the outboard motor - student participant or adult may operate the trolling motor.
+21. Remind all schools that qualify for the state final to sign into the Schools Center on the IHSA web site and 22. upload a team photo and cutline.
 (Instructions are on previous page.)
-Remind all state qualifiers that the pre-fish will start immediately following your safety check on May 20.
-The IHSA will determine no later than May 1, 2021, whether it will conduct a formal pre-fishing day.
-Competing schools will be notified once the decision is made.
-If no formal pre-fishing day is held, boat checks will occur prior to launch on the first day of the state finals.
-24 A safety meeting for all state final coaches and participants will be held virtually on May 20 at 5:30 p.m. at Carlyle 24.
-High School in the gymnasium.
-Lodging: Go to the IHSA website (www.ihsa.org) and click on the bass fishing link.
+23. Remind all state qualifiers that the pre-fish will start immediately following your safety check on May 19.
+24. A safety meeting for all state final coaches will be held virtually prior to the state finals.
+IHSA will announce the day/time of the meeting no later than May 12, 2022.
+25. Lodging: Go to the IHSA website (www.ihsa.org) and click on the bass fishing link.
 Go to lodging for a list of rooms available.
 26. Sectional managers will need to complete the winner report located on the IHSA website and enter the results of your sectional as soon as you can after the tournament is completed.

-2021 IHSA BASS FISHING STATE TOURNAMENT Sectional Tournament Information Sheet
+2022 IHSA BASS FISHING STATE TOURNAMENT Sectional Tournament Information Sheet